learn-co-curriculum/phase-1-woof-woof-js-practice/README.md

 # WOOF WOOF WELCOME TO DOGGO BARK BARK

-THIS GOOD APPLICATION FOR LOOKING AT DOGS BOW WOW
+THIS GOOD APPLICATION FOR LOOKING AT DOGS BOW WOW.

 WHEN LOOKING AT PUP PUPS USER SHOULD BE ABLE TO:
- - CLICK ON DOGS IN THE DOG BAR TO SEE MORE INFO ABOUT THE GOOD PUPPER
+ - CLICK ON DOGS IN THE DOG BAR TO SEE MORE INFO ABOUT THE GOOD PUPPER;
-   - MORE INFO INCLUDES A DOG PIC, A DOG NAME, AND A DOG BUTTON THAT INDICATES WHETHER IT IS A GOOD DOG OR A BAD DOG
+   - MORE INFO INCLUDES A DOG PIC, A DOG NAME, AND A DOG BUTTON THAT INDICATES WHETHER IT IS A GOOD DOG OR A BAD DOG;
- - CLICK ON GOOD DOG/BAD DOG BUTTON IN ORDER TO TOGGLE PUP GOODNESS
+ - CLICK ON GOOD DOG/BAD DOG BUTTON IN ORDER TO TOGGLE PUP GOODNESS;
- - CLICK ON "FILTER GOOD DOGS" BUTTON IN ORDER TO JUST SEE GOOD DOGS OR SEE ALL DOGS IN DOG BAR
+ - CLICK ON "FILTER GOOD DOGS" BUTTON IN ORDER TO JUST SEE GOOD DOGS OR SEE ALL DOGS IN DOG BAR.

 ## EXAMPLE:
 ![Showcasing the full functionality](woof-woof-demo.gif)